evangelism/UnityYGM/README.md

 Controls
 --------
-* You can still use the arrow keys or wasd to control the player ship, but it will not work in VR.
+* Tilt your head sideways to move the player left/right
-* Spacebar to start and fire weapons.
+* Move your head up/down to rise/lower the character